2015 Philadelphia Eagles season: Week 2: vs. Dallas Cowboys

 The Eagles played poorly in a 20–10 loss to their divisional rival.
 The defense played a great game, but the offense was unable to convert it into points.
 Connor Barwin and Cedric Thornton each scored a sack, while Byron Maxwell forced a fumble that Malcolm Jenkins recovered.
 Rookie linebacker Jordan Hicks, who was filling in for injured stars Mychal Kendricks and Kiko Alonso, not only sacked Cowboys starter Tony Romo, but he also injured Romo and forced a fumble that Fletcher Cox recovered.
 However backup Brandon Weeden went 7/7 and scored a passing touchdown to seal the game.
 All Bradford could muster was a meaningless touchdown to Jordan Matthews in the fourth quarter.
 Ex-Cowboy DeMarco Murray was given the ball 13 times but only came up with 2 yards, bringing his total for the season at merely 11 rushing yards on 21 carries.

-The Eagles drop to 0–2.
-It's the first time since 2007 that the Eagles had lost their first two regular season games.
+The Eagles dropped to 0–2, the first time since 2007 that the Eagles lost their first two regular season games.